 Recognising these symptoms can help in the early diagnosis and treatment of gastritis, preventing potential complications.

-Gastritis happens when your stomach’s protective lining becomes weak or damaged, letting acids hurt the stomach wall.
+Gastritis happens when your stomach’s protective lining becomes weak or damaged, allowing acids to damage the stomach wall.
 There are several reasons why this can happen:

 Understanding the causes of gastritis is crucial for preventing and managing the condition.